Cottage Cheese Loaded Baked Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These high protein, healthy loaded baked potatoes are a delicious and easy to make lunch or dinner!
-Swap butter and sour cream with protein packed cottage cheese, veggies, and bacon for an effortless and satisfying meal.
+These high protein loaded baked potatoes are a healthy and easy to make lunch or dinner!
+Butter and sour cream are replaced with protein packed cottage cheese, fresh veggies, and crispy bacon for a simple, but satisfying meal.

 Loaded baked potato topped with cottage cheese, veggies, and bacon.